We are given an array of 0s and 1s in random order. Segregate 0s on left side and 1s on right side of the array. Traverse array only once.

 - Sort elements by frequency | Set 5 (using Java Map)

-- Sort even-placed elements in increasing and odd-placed in decreasing order
+- Sort even and odd placed elements in increasing order

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.